 Substance Abuse ~ Texas Board of Nursing (BON)

-If you’ve been charged with a DWI or had a complaint filed against you for substance use or abuse (alcohol or drugs), please contact our law office immediately.
+If you have been charged with a DWI or had a complaint filed against you for substance use or abuse (alcohol or drugs), contact our law office immediately.

 Any disciplinary action from the Texas Board of Nursing (BON) can potentially impact your nursing license, which could, in turn, have far-reaching effects on your job and career.

 At Kevin Keaney P.C., we focus on helping nurses defend their licenses, and we can help you through the entire process, from the BON investigation to final disciplinary sanctions.

 The BON investigates all complaints against nurses that relate to:

 - misuse of alcohol

 - misuse of drugs (even if they’re prescribed medications)